Creatiwity/witycms-doc/users.md

 ![](user-05.png)

-* Enable user account validation by an admin:
+* Enable user account validation by an admin: user account is not automatic, an admin need to validate account one by one before to validate.
 * At registration, send email to confirm the email address:
 * Keep deleted and refused accounts in the database disabling them:
 * Open registration: